Table of Contents

 Total liabilities and equity

 Baremetrics can help you draft your balance sheet by tracking the value of your contracts.
-It can help you collect on your accounts receivable by improving your dunning process.
+It can help you collect your accounts receivable by improving your dunning process.
 It can also show you the nature of your contracts to calculate your deferred revenue.